MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-security-management.md

 ---
-title: "Best practices for securing and managing workloads migrated to Azure"
+title: "Securing and managing workloads migrated to Azure"
-description: After migrating to Azure, get best practices for operating, managing, and securing your migrated workloads.
+description: Use the Cloud Adoption Framework for Azure to learn the best practices for operating, managing, and securing your migrated workloads.
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 12/08/2018